openshift/installer/docs/user/openstack/deploy_baremetal_workers.md

     - Set `controlPlane.platform.openstack.type` to the VM flavor which will be used by the control plane nodes.

-    - Set `platform.openstack.machinesSubnet` to the UUID of the pre-provisioned subnet.
+    - Set `platform.openstack.controlPlanePort.fixedIPs.subnet.id` to the UUID of the pre-provisioned subnet and/or `platform.openstack.controlPlanePort.fixedIPs.subnet.name` to the name of pre-provisioned subnet.

         For example: